 Visually, rich results will help you bring in traffic.

 Currently, Google supports rich snippets for the following:

 - Articles (AMP-only, we’ll get to this later)

 That may not seem like a huge list, but you’d be surprised to see how much rich information you can add to your site.

 It makes a huge difference!

-How to leverage Structured Data for SEO: Ask your developer to build rich snippets into all of the mentioned features available on your website.
+How to leverage Structured Data for SEO: Ask your developer to build rich snippets into all the mentioned features on your website.
 Ask them to refer to Schema.org for code snippets and help.

 How does the GSC > Search Appearance > Structured Data section help?